civiclabtz/AppsForX/README.md

 - combiner
 - twig

-If they do not exist, create these folders but don't put anything in them.
+If they do not exist, perform the following from the root of your project:

+`mkdir storage/cms/cache && mkdir storage/cms/combiner && mkdir storage/cms/twig`

 ### Step 4: Migrate the database